We were stumped.

-Affixed with gobs of masking tape and mounted with the precision of a leaf blower, it was impossible to see an inch of available space.
-Thousands of travelers had come here over the years and it looked as if everyone had left a George Washington behind scrawled with graffiti in thick black ink: “Tommy 2014!”, “I used my last dollar”, “Love from Minnesota” and “BH + ER were here!” were just a few of the many notes I could read from my seat.
+Affixed with gobs of masking tape and mounted with the precision of a leaf blower, I couldn’t see an inch of available space.
+Thousands of travelers had been here over the years, and it looked as they all left a George Washington behind, scrawled with graffiti in thick black ink: “Tommy 2014!”, “I used my last dollar”, “Love from Minnesota” and “BH + ER were here!”

-We each scanned the room for a sliver of prime real estate.
-Our waitress, having seen this scene play out a hundred times before, brought us cigar-sized Sharpies and rolls of masking tape as soon as she’d cleared our plates.
+We scanned the room for a sliver of prime real estate.
+Our waitress, having seen this scene a hundred times before, brought us cigar-sized Sharpies and masking tape as soon as she cleared our plates.

-I saw a speck of wood above a window behind our table and I went for it, using two large pieces of adhesive to keep the dollar secured.
+I saw a speck of wood above a window and I went for it, using two pieces of adhesive to keep the dollar secured.
 I’d written a little promo in block letters “The Insatiable Traveler, ~17.”
 (Not particularly creative but it got the job done.)